• Skip to main content

 I don't typically use other recipes on my site, but I found this one from the NY Times was too good not to bring to you.
 Today I bring to you Jordan Marsh's Blueberry Muffins, and if you don't make them, you'll be sorry.
 Truly.

-A closeup vertical photo of some NY Times Blueberry muffins on a cake stand with a bowl of fresh blueberries in the center.
+Blueberry muffins in blue and white polka dot cups with a bowl of fresh blueberries in the center.

 The ingredient list: